 How to Reset the Start Menu in Windows 10 via Local User Account?

 For those who don’t want to modify the Windows Registry, this is an alternate method.
 In this method, we will take the help of a Local User Account.
-Let us see how to do?
+Let us see what to do.

 All the Start menu layout information remains stored in a database inside the TileDataLayer folder for your information.
 If this database is corrupt, your Start menu will not work properly.
 If we replace this faulty database with a working database, the problem will be fixed immediately.
 Fortunately, there is a workaround to reset the Start menu layout on your Windows 10 computer that is not complicated.